13 Top-Rated Things to Do in Revelstoke, BC

-Come summer, hiking is the top activity on many tourists' minds.
-There are tons of different trails to choose from, with a wide selection catering to all levels of ability and experience.
+Come summer, camping and hiking are the most popular things to do.
+There are several campgrounds in Revelstoke and tons of different trails to choose from, with a wide selection catering to all levels of ability and experience.
 Whether you're walking a short boardwalk loop or summiting a mountain, there's nothing better than spending time immersed in nature.

 In between the incredible array of outdoor activities, Revelstoke also has some cool man-made attractions.
 Have you ever visited a gold rush era ghost town?
 How about taking a tour in a magical forest?
 You'll be surprised at just how many things there are to do in and around this relatively small mountain town.